Email Editor

 Footer

-Adhering to anti-spam laws and Infobip’s terms of use, it is required that you include the following information in footers in every email sent through our system:
+Footers are mandatory in all email communications.
+Adhering to anti-spam laws and Infobip’s terms of use, you must include the following information in footers in every email sent through our system:

 - Current year